Skip to content

 Serving Suffolk County | Nassau County | Long Island | Brooklyn

-Even though the words “bug” and “insect” are often used interchangeably in conversation, the truth is there are distinct scientific differences between the two.
 It’s not a big deal to us whether you say “bug” or “insect” when you’re describing your pest issue (our team knows what you mean!) but if you’re interested in learning the specific distinctions between the two terms, read on!

 What’s a Bug?

 Remember learning domain, kingdom, phylum, class, order, family, genus, and species in school?
-This is known as taxonomy, and will help in the understanding of the differences between bugs and insects.
+This is known as taxonomy and will help in the understanding of the differences between bugs and insects.

 • An appetite for plants

-• Suckingpiercing mouthparts that resemble straws which are used to suck juices from plants
+• Sucking, piercing mouthparts that resemble straws which are used to suck juices from plants

 • No teeth